In this mega blog post I try to write down everything I know about how to write good code.

 Introduction

-Code is for humans
+Code is written by humans (plural) for humans (plural)

 “Programs should be written for people to read, and only incidentally for machines to execute.” – Unknown